A guide to choosing between the two treks

 Trek dates

 As you can see, both EBC and Annapurna have similar peak trekking seasons, as the weather is much of a muchness along both trek routes at any given time of the year.
-If you choose to embark on one of the trips with Follow Alice – and we hope you do – then the trip dates are as follows:
+If you choose to embark on one of the trips with Follow Alice – and we hope you do – then you can either check out our scheduled departures, or suggest a date of your own.
+We're very flexible with dates.

 Costs